Svanteberg/DeepLearningCourse_UMU/Lab1/README.md

 ## Introduction

 Since I'm not an experienced programmer and Python is new to me, I took the opportunity to practice and made a GUI for developing convolutional networks.
 It is implemented in Tkinter.
-Since developing a flexible GUI; capable of every possible variation of data processing, network architectures and training schemes; is an overwelming task, naturally this GUI will have its limitations.
+Since developing a flexible GUI; capable of every possible variation of data processing, network architectures and training schemes; is an overwelming task, naturally this GUI will have its limitations and it will be restricted to simpler networks with convolutional and fully connected layers.

 The GUI is run by typing